Phone-GWP-group

 But which is better for the environment?

-Many people believe virgin fibres have an increased environmental impact as they involve deforestation.
+Many people believe virgin fibres have a greater environmental impact because they involve deforestation.

 However, this is not strictly true.
-Careful management and replanting mean forests become a renewable source of material and net oxygen producer.
+Careful management and replanting mean forests become a renewable source of materials and a net producer of oxygen.
 The only major drawback of virgin fibres is the requirement for more process water treatment.

 Recycled fibres actually take more fossil energy to process.
-Virgin fibres are also typically added to recycled fibres – they are reusable for around 20 times before becoming too weak.
+Virgin fibres are also typically added to recycled fibres; they can be reused around 20 times before becoming too weak.
 After this, the fibres are so small that they wash out during the process.

-Using recycled fibres does help reduce landfills, using the existing material to its full potential.
+Using recycled fibres helps reduce landfill waste by using existing material to its full potential.
 It also allows the use of virgin fibres in applications where their properties are specifically required.

 Recyclable packaging limitations